Our Mouse Control Tests

 Score distribution

-The goal of the sensor latency test is to measure how a mouse sensor reacts to a physical movement and how quickly and closely it matches that physical movement to cursor movement on-screen.
+The sensor latency test aims to measure how a mouse sensor responds to physical movement and how quickly and accurately it translates that movement into cursor movement on-screen.

-Before we begin, a clarification about terminology: in precise terms, sensor latency refers to the time it takes for your computer to register the beginning of a mouse movement.
+Before we begin, a clarification about terminology: in precise terms, sensor latency refers to the time it takes for your computer to register the beginning of movement.

-However, determining this measurement on its own doesn't fully express a sensor's performance as it only addresses one aspect of sensor-related movement delay that can occur when using a mouse.
-The goal of this test is to not only measure the latency at the beginning of a movement but also to measure common lag that occurs both during a mouse movement and at the endpoint of a mouse movement.
+However, this measurement on its own doesn't fully express a sensor's performance as it only addresses one aspect of sensor-related movement delay that can occur when using a mouse.
+This test not only measures the latency at the beginning of a but also the common lag that occurs both during a mouse movement and at the endpoint of a mouse movement.
 This method provides a more realistic representation of how you experience sensor delay while using your mouse.

 Test results